The 2023-24 cohort starts in Fall 2023

 • Build a high-impact startup from the ground up?

-• Work collaboratively on real-world problems with students from other faculties?• Speak with real customers, work on creative solutions and earn a $750 award at completion?!
+• Work collaboratively on real-world problems with students from other faculties?• Speak with real customers and work on creative solutions.

-Tech e@SFU starts with BUS 494 or MSE 390 – Special Topics in Technology EntrepreneurshipBUS 494 works as an elective course in the Certificate of Innovation and Entrepreneurship and the Beedie Concentration in Innovation and Entrepreneurship• Tech e@SFU is open to students from all faculties• Tech e@SFU does not require prior knowledge of coding and tech (but you’ll pick some up)• Students who complete the Technology Entrepreneurship course will be eligible for the monetary $750 Ken Spencer Award• At the completion of the course, student teams will be able to pitch to advance into funded capstones and/or entrepreneurship co-op
+Tech e@SFU starts with BUS 394 or MSE 490 – Special Topics in Technology EntrepreneurshipBUS 394 works as an elective course in the Certificate of Innovation and Entrepreneurship and the Beedie Concentration in Innovation and Entrepreneurship• Tech e@SFU is open to students from all faculties• Tech e@SFU does not require prior knowledge of coding and tech (but you’ll pick some up)• At the completion of the course, student teams will be able to pitch to advance into funded capstones and/or entrepreneurship co-op

 High impact entrepreneurship happens when inspired ideas and strong teams are supercharged with hands-on training, mentorship, resources and funding.
 What makes those teams strong is complementary knowledge and talent.
 With the generous support of Innovate BC and the Spencer Creo Foundation, the Beedie School of Business, the Charles Chang Institute for Entrepreneurship and Mechatronic Systems Engineering (MSE) from the Faculty of Applied Sciences have come together to create conditions for those teams to thrive.